-On October 1, 2018, Jarue Lawson, the first Mike Lee Fellow, began his service with PLSE.
-The Mike Lee Fellowship in Criminal Justice is presented twice each year to people who have lived experience with the criminal justice system, who aspire to a career in criminal justice or community organizing in Philadelphia, and who have demonstrated a commitment to community and to social equity.
-Nominations will open in late summer 2019 for the next Mike Lee Fellow, who will join us in fall 2019.
+The Mike Lee Fellowship in Criminal Justice is a six month fellowship presented to people who have lived experience with the criminal justice system, who aspire to a career in criminal justice or community organizing in Philadelphia, and who have demonstrated a commitment to community and to social equity.

 Helping people find themselves, create an identity and define what makes them happy is Shuja’s passion.
 Navigating people back into the workforce is his calling.
 Shuja’s day-to-day work consists of creating/producing film projects to advocate for people from vulnerable populations, as well as, providing linkage services to assist people in need with finding resources and employment.
 Since returning home from prison, Shuja has counseled countless people from vulnerable populations.
 He also created, produced, directed and hosted a web series tackling the issues of reentry from the criminal justice system.
 His work has led to him being recruited to helm the nonprofit Stop the Madness – Stop the Violence.
 In 2017, he was recognized by the Philadelphia Juvenile Justice Services Center School for his work with the youth.
 In 2019, he was awarded with the “Adjusting the Crown” award for his dedication to self-improvement.
 He went on to be honored with the distinguished recognition of the city of Philadelphia’s Mayor’s Office of Black Male Engagement “Remodeled Citizen Award.”Moore@plsephilly.org